Paper, Printing and The Environment

 Impact 100% Recycled is manufactured using technology that allows excellent long-term colour rendering in four-colour digital printing.
 Made carbon neutral and is FSC® Certified Recycled.
 Made in Austria.
 Available in Australia from Ball & Doggett.

-Alternative Fibre Paper:
+Alternative Fibre Papers:

 Coffee Cup Paper Extract uses CupCycling technology to take 90% of the waste from each coffee cup and convert it back to FSC certified paper.